Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 Quibi, despite raising billions, had to shut down within six months of launching.
 Its content library was eventually sold to Roku for around $100 million.

-The reasons why Quibi failed were vast.
-They included burning through too much cash, poor content, high prices, missing features, personal issues between the founders, as well as legal troubles.
+Quibi failed because it burned through too much cash, due to poor content, high prices, missing features, personal issues between the founders, as well as legal troubles.